radicalkjax/blog/docs/customization/README.md

 # Customization Guide

-This document provides comprehensive instructions for customizing the site's appearance and functionality.
+This document provides comprehensive instructions for customizing radicalkjax.com's appearance and functionality.

+**Last Updated:** September 2025

 ## Table of Contents